baltzell/clas12-NERSC/nick/README.md

 [data-ai.yaml](data-ai.yaml) is the configuration file for CLARA, configured for the RG-B data set above.

-**_Note, the schema_dir in the YAML will need to be modified to be the absolute path to the dst directory at $CLARA_HOME/plugins/clas12/etc/bankdefs/hipo4/singles/dst..., without using an environment variable._**
+**_Note, the schema_dir in the YAML will need to be uncommented and set to the absolute path of the dst directory at $CLARA_HOME/plugins/clas12/etc/bankdefs/hipo4/singles/dst..., without using an environment variable._**

 ## Job Command